 You can reach out to Aetna Member Services by calling 1-866-208-5994

-How can I learn of the details of my plan?
+How can I learn about the details of my plan?

-To learn more about your plan, navigate to Benefits on the left navigation bar.
-From there, you’ll be able to see your various plans (medical, dental, vision, etc) and you can click “view plans” to find more details on each plan.
+To learn more about your plan, navigate to Benefits on the left navigation bar in Justworks.
+From there, you’ll be able to see your various plans (medical, dental, vision, etc) and you can click “View plan” to find more details on each plan.

 How do I find out how much I’m paying for health insurance each month?

 To find your monthly insurance cost, navigate to your Benefits.
 You’ll then be presented with each benefit for which you’re enrolled as well as each monthly cost.

 Can I make changes to my coverage throughout the year?

 Once you select a plan and coverage is effective, you cannot make changes unless it is due to a qualifying life event.

 I did not get an opportunity to enroll in health insurance, but I think I’m eligible.
 What do I do?

 If you believe your company should be offering you benefits, give us a call or email firstname.lastname@example.org.
 We’ll do what we can to make sure you’re all set and covered.